sekwah41/Re-Skin/README.md

 I will hold off on that for now.

-**Intellij will complain about duplicate resources though it should be fine**
+**Intellij will complain about duplicate resources though it should be fine** If you want to edit the fabric code and avoid the problems of intellij complaining about code in other modules, comment out the other module in settings.gradle and reload the project. (just remember not to commit it)

 # How to run forge or fabric in intellij.
 You will need to generate the runs and then select the main module.
 Same for fabric.